mailtoharshit/BackPack/README.md

 First, you'll need a heroku account.

-- In Heroku, create a new app.
+- In Heroku, create a new app, eithe
 - Add a new buildpack, select `heroku/nodejs`.
 This should set you up to automatically run `npm install` which is what you'll need to get up and running.
 - Follow the instructions to [link to your repository](https://devcenter.heroku.com/articles/git).
 - `git push heroku master` - Assuming you've set everything up correctly, this will deploy your app, and run the postinstall script in `package.json`.